-Eligibility criteria: Single mothers can find out if their community is under this block grant and avail the facilities provided.
+Single mothers can find out if their community is under this block grant and avail the facilities provided.

 2. Workforce Investment Act Grant: This grant can help single mothers avail of training facilities and develop their skills.
 It also helps people upgrade their skills and get paid better.

 - Core services: Provides assistance in preparing the resume, and workshops related to certain job skills.

 - Intensive services: Offered to people who could not secure a job using the core services.
 The services include additional assistance such as career counseling, certification courses, referral to training, short-term pre-vocational training, etc.